Oppenheimer & Co. Inc. Makes New Investment in GLOBALFOUNDRIES Inc. (NASDAQ:GFS)

 NASDAQ:GFS opened at $52.10 on Friday.
 The company has a debt-to-equity ratio of 0.25, a quick ratio of 1.32 and a current ratio of 1.67.
 GLOBALFOUNDRIES Inc. has a fifty-two week low of $43.59 and a fifty-two week high of $79.49.
 The stock’s fifty day moving average is $60.38.

 A number of brokerages have recently issued reports on GFS.
-Zacks Investment Research upgraded shares of GLOBALFOUNDRIES from a “hold” rating to a “buy” rating and set a $65.00 target price on the stock in a research report on Friday, February 11th.
 Morgan Stanley upgraded shares of GLOBALFOUNDRIES from an “equal weight” rating to an “overweight” rating and raised their target price for the stock from $70.00 to $72.50 in a research report on Thursday, March 3rd.
-Finally, Needham & Company LLC restated a “buy” rating and set a $87.00 target price on shares of GLOBALFOUNDRIES in a research report on Wednesday, December 29th.
+Needham & Company LLC restated a “buy” rating and set a $87.00 target price on shares of GLOBALFOUNDRIES in a research report on Wednesday, December 29th.
+Finally, Zacks Investment Research upgraded shares of GLOBALFOUNDRIES from a “hold” rating to a “buy” rating and set a $65.00 price objective on the stock in a research report on Friday, February 11th.
 One analyst has rated the stock with a hold rating and fifteen have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of $80.06.

 GLOBALFOUNDRIES Inc operates as a semiconductor foundry worldwide.
 It manufactures integrated circuits, which enable various electronic devices that are pervasive.
 The company manufactures a range of semiconductor devices, including microprocessors, mobile application processors, baseband processors, network processors, radio frequency modems, microcontrollers, power management units, and microelectromechanical systems.